Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 The R4009 is (in my opinion) one of the most exhilarating routes to ride in northern Thailand.
 Unwavering concentration is required for riding this super steep tight switchback route that leads out to Ban Nong Khiaw Reservoir, Mae Surin National Park and the famous Sunflower fields at Doi Mae U Kho.

 When I reached Doi Mae U Kho the flowering Mexican Sunflowers, as expected, were already gone (they bloom in November period and it was already December).
-Still a lovely route though and unlike November, nice and quiet.
+Still, a lovely route though and unlike November, nice and quiet.
 The video below shows how the area normally looks during November when the flowers are in full bloom.
+(Guide to The Bua Tong Sunflower Fields)

 Last leg: Homeward bound back to Chiang Mai

 Initially, I didn’t intend to ride this long leg back to Chiang Mai.
 I had planned to camp out and then head back the next day.
-However, I sometimes just get a kind of homing pigeon feeling when riding out, and suddenly want to go home after all.
-So, I decided to ride the last 220 km or so back to Chiang Mai.
+However, I sometimes get a kind of homing pigeon feeling when riding out, and I suddenly wanted to head back to Chiang Mai.
+So, I decided to ride the last 220 km or so back to my home.

 I hope you enjoyed this trip report for Ban Jabo and more.